jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

 * | **systemIsConsistent**:
   | this flag is used by solvers to decide, whether the system is in a solvable state; this flag is set to False as long as Assemble() has not been called; any modification to the system, such as Add...(), Modify...(), etc. will set the flag to False again; this flag can be modified (set to True), if a change of e.g.~an object (change of stiffness) or load (change of force) keeps the system consistent, but would normally lead to systemIsConsistent=False
 * | **interactiveMode**:
-  | set this flag to True in order to invoke a Assemble() command in every system modification, e.g. AddNode, AddObject, ModifyNode, ...; this helps that the system can be visualized in interactive mode.
+  | set this flag to True in order to invoke a Assemble() command in every system modification, e.g., AddNode, AddObject, ModifyNode, ...; this helps that the system can be visualized in interactive mode.
 * | **variables**:
   | this dictionary may be used by the user to store model-specific data, in order to avoid global Python variables in complex models; mbs.variables["myvar"] = 42
 * | **sys**:
   | this dictionary is used by exudyn Python libraries, e.g., solvers, to avoid global Python variables
 * | **solverSignalJacobianUpdate**:
-  | this flag is used by solvers to decide, whether the jacobian should be updated; at beginning of simulation and after jacobian computation, this flag is set automatically to False; use this flag to indicate system changes, e.g. during time integration
+  | this flag is used by solvers to decide, whether the jacobian should be updated; at beginning of simulation and after jacobian computation, this flag is set automatically to False; use this flag to indicate system changes, e.g., during time integration
 * | **systemData**:
   | Access to SystemData structure; enables access to number of nodes, objects, ... and to (current, initial, reference, ...) state variables (ODE2, AE, Data,...)